abtion/muffi.net/README.md

 - Run backend tests: `dotnet test`
 - Run frontend tests: `yarn test`

+## Test Naming Convention

+### Selenium Tests (end-to-end)

+For these tests we use the Gherkin syntax.
+Examples:

+- Given_SystemIsRunning_When_TheLandingPageIsCall_Then_ThePageIsShown
+- Given_UserExists_When_LoggingIn_Then_UserIsLoggedInAndRedirected
+- Given_UserDoesNotExist_When_LoggingIn_Then_UserIsNotLoggedIn
+- Given_UserExistsAndIsLoggedIn_When_LoggingOut_Then_UserIsLoggedOutAndRedirected

+### Unit Tests and Integration Tests

+For these tests we use a shorter naming convention: MethodName_ExpectedBehavior_StateUnderTest.
+Examples:

+- LoadAll_ReturnTypeIsCorrect_WhenRequestIsValid
+- GetContactFormInformationIsCalled_ReturnsLoadContactFormResponse_WhenRequestIsValid
+- LoadJiraIssueDetails_ReturnsAnJiraIssueDetailsInstanceWithCorrectFields_WhenJiraIdentifierIsCorrect

 ## Test Coverage

 Backend code coverage requires Coverlet & ReportGenerator: